thephpleague/plates/README.md

 Plates
 ======

-Slick native PHP template system that's fast, extendable and easy to use.
+The native PHP template system that's fast, easy to extend and natural to use.

 ## Highlights